Bryce Westlake, Ph.D.

 Bryce Westlake is an assistant professor in the Department of Justice Studies working in the field of digital forensic science.
 Dr. Westlake received his Ph.D. in Criminology from Simon Fraser University, in 2015.
 He comes from an interdisciplinary background, publishing in the fields of criminology, psychology, computer science, and sexuality.
-His teaching is in the areas of research and statistics, psychology, and cybercrime.
+His teaching is in the areas of research and statistics, cybercrime, and psychology.